ECG-XMU/OpenWRT-Galileo/README.md

 How to work?

-you only have on your tf card the following files:
+put the following files to your tf card:
 Root folder:

 /boot/grub/grub.conf